jgerstmayr/EXUDYN/docs/RST/items/NodeRigidBodyRotVecLG.rst

 NodeRigidBodyRotVecLG
 =====================

-A 3D rigid body node based on rotation vector and Lie group methods for rigid bodies; the node has 3 displacement coordinates and three rotation coordinates and can be used in combination with explicit Lie Group time integration methods.
+A 3D rigid body node based on rotation vector and Lie group methods for rigid bodies.
+The node has 3 displacement coordinates and three rotation coordinates and can be used in combination with explicit Lie Group time integration methods.

 Authors: Gerstmayr Johannes, Holzinger Stefan